brian-team/brian2/docs_sphinx/introduction/brian1_to_2/networks_and_clocks.rst

 Networks and clocks (Brian 1 --> 2 conversion)
 ==============================================
+.. sidebar:: Brian 2 documentation

+    For the main documentation about running simulations, controling the simulation timestep, etc., see the document :doc:`../../user/running`.

 .. contents::
     :local:
     :depth: 1

-You can find the documentation for how to run simulations, control the simulation timestep, etc. in the document :doc:`../../user/running`.
-This section describes the major differences to Brian 1.

 Clocks and timesteps
 --------------------